tmwagency/labs-blog/_code/trak.md

 ```

 # API Reference
-There are two main ways to use **trak.js**, in your js code or as data-* attributes in your markup.
+There are two main ways to use **trak.js**, in your js code or as `data-trak` attributes in your markup.

 ## JS implementation:
 ### trak.event({category: '', action: '', label: '' , value: '', nonInteraction: '', eventName: ''})